mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 it remembers (caches) successful tests.
-Later when a package is tested again in this way, if its last test was successful and there have been no related code changes the tests run are not run again in order to save time.
+Later when a package is tested again in this way, if its last test was successful and there have been no related code changes the tests are not run again in order to save time.
 When this happens "(cached)" will appear after the test in place of the elapsed time.
-Note that tests never skipped in this way when
+Note that tests are never skipped in this way when
-`go test` is run with no package names inside the package directory.
+`go test` is run without listing package names or run from inside a package directory.

 ### Test Coverage

 Go has builtin test coverage.
 To merely see the percentage of code in the current package that is covered by tests, enter `go test -cover`.
-To capture test coverage details in file, enter `go test -coverprofile=cover.out`.
+To capture test coverage details in a file, enter `go test -coverprofile=cover.out`.
 To open an HTML presentation of this data in the default browser, enter `go tool cover -html=cover.out`.